China third-quarter GDP growth seen at five-year low of 7.3 percent, more stimulus expected

 The economy may have expanded 7.3 percent in the third quarter from a year earlier - the weakest reading since the first quarter of 2009, when growth hit 6.6 percent during the height of the global crisis, according to a poll of 20 economists.

-None of the economists believed Q3 growth will dip below 7 percent, although four penciled in 7.1 percent and one expected 7 percent.
+None of the economists believed Q3 growth will dip below 7 percent, although four pencilled in 7.1 percent and one expected 7 percent.

 The economy expanded by 7.5 percent in the second quarter and 7.4 percent in the first.